ryan109/Serverless-Workshop/README.md

 ### Piecing the puzzle together

-Go to your Alexa Skill and along the top click on the "testing" tab, then make sure the "Skill testing is enabled in" - Development.
+Go to your Alexa Skill and along the top click on the `testing` tab, then make sure the `Skill testing is enabled in` - Development.

 On the left you'll see the Alexa simulator where you can have a conversation with her by typing, all going well it should go something like this:
 Me: "open banking skill" (Or whatever the name of your skill is)